Saints, Teachers, and Seekers in the Indian Tradition

 The rest of Franklin’s journal consists of short tracts where he examines his realization from a variety of different standpoints.
 He examines such concepts as beauty, morality, cosmic consciousness, occult powers, asceticism, duty, and "the high indifference" from his new awakened perspective.

-He also continues his analysis of the new spiritual states he was exploring under the repeating chapter title "The Record Continued".
+He also continued his analysis of the new spiritual states he was exploring under the repeating chapter title "The Record Continued".

 Franklin was fascinated with the formless unmanifest form of mysticism while acknowledging the existence of an intermediate form of mystical experience he identified as "Cosmic Consciousness".
 He clearly states his preference: